 Here are some of the things which you might easily find.
 There’s usually more to be found and a bigger strandline after rough, windy weather.
 These things have all been found on beaches of the Fylde Coast.

 This is an egg case, known as a mermaid’s purse.
-It contains the tiny embryo of a ray, skate or shark which develops before hatching as a tiny fish.
+What does a mermaid keep in her purse?
+The tiny embryo of a ray, skate or shark which develops before hatching as a tiny fish.

-Find out more about Mermaid’s Purse here, and take part in the Great Eggcase Hunt
+Find out more about Mermaid’s Purse here, and you can take part in the Great Eggcase Hunt.

 Depending on the tidal conditions you’ll often find lots of shells in their own strandline, usually lower down on the beach.
 Tiny, ground up fragments of shell are mixed up with whole ones.
 Most of them will be empty, but sometimes you’ll find a complete one with a sea creature inside.